hasinivarri/comp-bio/README.md

 Installation

-    Install required Python packages:

     pip install requests biopython

 Ensure naccess is installed and accessible in the system.

-Usage

-Run the script and provide a PDB ID when prompted:
+Usage: Run the script and provide a PDB ID when prompted:

 python A1_21CS10075.py

-It will:

-    Download PDB and FASTA files
+It will: Download PDB and FASTA files
 Extract and compare sequences
 Detect chain breaks
 Compute molecular weight and ASA
 Save results to A1_<PDB_ID>.txt

-Output

-The output file contains:
+Output: The output file contains:

 <Chain ID> <Residue Count> <Molecular Weight> <ASA Value>